 What coffee grind is best for cold brew?

-The best coffee grind size for cold brew coffee is a coarse grind4.
+The best coffee grind size for cold brew coffee is a coarse grind.2

 What are the best coffee beans for cold brew?